 What type of maintenance is required?

 It’s inevitable that wood will change shape due to different weather patterns, so yearly check-ups are pertinent.
 Make sure to tighten loose supports, anchors, bolts and screws, and replace anything that is missing.
 It’s likely your outdoor playset will need to be periodically sealed, stained and painted to prevent deterioration as well.
 All accessories need to be checked for safety as well.
 Consider some type of “soft grip” coating on swing chains to prevent pinching, like Plastisol.
 Be sure any play decks or forts have a roof of some form to eliminate sun exposure, and avoid wooden rungs on ladders or monkey bars as they can deteriorate.

-Get inspired with our curated ideas for Kids' Playsets & Swing Sets and find the perfect item for every room in your home.
-With such a wide selection of Kids' Playsets & Swing Sets for sale, from brands like Swing Set Stuff Inc., Wood Tree Swings, and CLIMBING MAN WALL ART, you’re sure to find something that you’ll love.
-Shop from Kids' Playsets & Swing Sets, like the the Glider with Rope or the High-Back Full Bucket Swing Seat With Coated Chain, while discovering new home products and designs.
+Find where to buy Kids' Playsets & Swing Sets and get inspired with our curated ideas for Kids' Playsets & Swing Sets to find the perfect item for every room in your home.
+With such a wide selection of Kids' Playsets & Swing Sets for sale, from brands like Swing Set Stuff Inc., Jaxx Casual Living, and Wood Tree Swings, you’re sure to find something that you’ll love.
+Shop from Kids' Playsets & Swing Sets, like the High-Back Full Bucket Swing Seat With Coated Chain or the High-Back Full Bucket Swing Seat With Coated Chain, while discovering new home products and designs.
 Whether you’re looking to buy Kids' Playsets & Swing Sets online or get inspiration for your home, you’ll find just what you’re looking for on Houzz.